 Her numerous films include, “Mother’s and Daughters”, “The Biggest Fan” “Body Armor,” “National Lampoon’s Favorite Deadly Sins,” “Sundown,” “The Prodigal” and “Last ActionHero” and “Americanizing Shelley”, starring Beau Bridges.

-As if her career were not enough, Morgan has been married for 33 years to Director/Stunt Coordinator Jack Gill.
+As if her career were not enough, Morgan has been married for “many decades” to Director/Stunt Coordinator Jack Gill.
 They have two children, Katie an actress, and Cody, a composer and musician.
-Both Morgan and Jack have been active members and supporters of the March of Dimes for over 20 years.
+Both Morgan and Jack have been active members and supporters of the March of Dimes for over 25 years.
 Through their efforts all across the country, they have raised over 10 million dollars for that organization.
 She and her daughter Katie spent 6 years with the National Charity League of San Fernando Valley and Katie was presented as a Debutante in 2004.
 They are both still active with the organization.

 Morgan was also honored by the “Big Brothers/Big Sisters” of Southern California for 2013 as their “Wonderful Woman of the Year”.
 She also recently received a lifetime achievement award from the Southern California Motion Picture Council for her body of work in the entertainment industry.